 The medication the doctor at the hospital gave me took away some of the pain.
-Before when I had my periods, it was a monsoon.
-While I still go through an entire package of overnight pads – during the night and day – that’s an improvement.
-My back would like a spinal forest fire.
-Now, it’s down to lightly toasted.
-Pelvic pain is common with fibroids, but I used to feel like a human wishbone.
+Before when I have my periods, it’s a monsoon.
+I still go through an entire package of overnight pads – during the night and day – and that’s an improvement.
+My back would feel like a spinal forest fire.
+Now it’s down to lightly toasted.
+Pelvic pain is common with fibroids, but I feel like a human wishbone.
 Cramps?
 For the last two years, it were as though someone chose my uterus as a shooting location for Jaws 5.

 The pros?
 I’m smashing through that white after Labour Day rule like Kool-Aid Man.
 And I’ve wanted a white figure skating dress forever.
-It wasn’t as a teenager.
-It was me against the other competitors and Mother Nature.
+As a teenager, it was me against the other competitors and Mother Nature.

 After my hysterectomy, I know I’ll be emotional.
 Realizing the door to the nursery has closed forever.
 I wanted to be the mom who sent her children to school with cupcakes on their birthdays.
 Who’d set up a fort in the living room and read them bedtime stories.
 Who’d make green pancakes on St. Patrick’s Day.
 Teach them how to tie their shoes, and their primary and secondary colours, and the alphabet before kindergarten.
 Enter them in figure skating and make them a rink at home.

 But, who knows?
 I also could’ve been the mom who made them cereal for dinner.
 Or that mom who forgets her kids are at daycare – and forgets which daycare.

 You can’t have an expectation about how your life will or should turn out.
 Just put the situation into perspective – and there’s your reality.